Perspective

 Rectilinear Perspective

-Most lenses produce rectilinear perspective that are typical of what the human eye sees.
-This is to say that lines that are straight in the subject are reproduced straight in the picture.
-But when a lens reduces three dimensions on two dimensions, not all geometric properties of the original scene are maintained.
-Distortions of straight lines can be produced with simple wide lens, but they are more intense when using fisheye lenses and lenses used on panoramic cameras.
-A panoramic lens produces panoramic or cylindrical perspective.
+Most lenses produce rectilinear perspectives that are typical of what the human eye sees.
+This is to say that straight lines in the subject are reproduced straight in the picture.
+But when a lens reduces three dimensions to two dimensions, not all geometric properties of the original scene are maintained.
+Distortions of straight lines can be produced with simple wide lenses, but they are more intense when using fisheye lenses and lenses used on panoramic cameras.
+A panoramic lens produces a panoramic or cylindrical perspective.
 In other words, all straight horizontal lines at the lens axis level are recorded as straight lines, and all other straight horizontal lines either above or below the lens axis level are reproduced as curved lines.
 Very similar to this is when mapping the shape of continents of our three dimensional globe onto a two dimensional map.
 The other false perspective is produced by a fisheye lens in which all straight lines in the subject are imaged as curved lines toward the edges of the picture.

 In vision, lines that are parallel to each other give the sensation of meeting at vanishing points.
 When parallel lines, either horizontal or vertical, are perpendicular to the lens axis, the vanishing points are assumed to be at infinity.
 Other lines, those which are parallel to the lens axis, and all other parallel lines at all other angles to the lens axis meet at definable vanishing points.
 Thus lines that are parallel to the lens axis, or nearly parallel, start in the front of the picture and meet at vanishing points within the picture or at finite points outside the picture.